 Social media is amazing for building your blog audience, but guest blogging has the potential to take things to new heights.
 Guest blogging will not only grow your blog audience, but will allow your blog to be seen by so many more new eyes.
 You can also use guest blogging as a way to grow your email list, which I will be going further into that later in this post.

-In the first 2 posts in this 3 part series, I covered how to utilize Instagram and Pinterest to grow your blog traffic and promote your posts.
-In this last post, I will be covering why guest blogging is helpful to optimizing your growth, how to find the right opportunities, use guest blogging to grow your email list, and how to prepare a genuine guest pitch that has no chance of getting overlooked.
+In this post, I will be covering why guest blogging is helpful to optimizing your growth, how to find the right opportunities, use guest blogging to grow your email list, and how to prepare a genuine guest pitch that has no chance of getting overlooked.

 How to Grow Your Blog Audience with Guest Blogging

 Guest blogging should be a win-win for everyone involved.
 It’s a win for you because you are able to get your writing in front of new, interested readers and in turn growing your blog audience.
 It benefits the host blog you are writing for because you are giving them valuable content for their own readers while building new relationships in your niche.
 And it benefits the readers as they are introduced to someone brilliant, new, and relevant – YOU!

 Guest blogging is an important tool to use when you are first starting out in the blogging world because it can be a way for you to position yourself as an authority / expert in your niche or genre.
 You can also use guest blogging to get exposure and quality traffic back to your blog.
 Building backlinks to your blog is also beneficial for SEO, especially when you write for a blog that’s been around for a while.